nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 # ISg/D NSg    V   V             P  D   NPrSg .
 > The pickers are paid by the bushel .
 # D   W?
 V   V/J  P  D   NSg    .
 > He      cheated by his   own admission .
-# NPr/ISg V/J     P  ISg/D NSg/J NSg       .
+# NPr/ISg V/J     P  ISg/D J   NSg       .
 > By my reckoning , we  should be     nearly there .
 # P  D  NSg       .
 IPl VX     NSg/VX J/R    W?    .
 > It        is easy    to invert  a   2 - by      - 2 matrix .